top of page

 Can I belong both to a religion and a spiritual school?

-In today's increasingly connected world, it's not uncommon for individuals to find themselves drawn to multiple spiritual paths.
-As we seek inner peace and a deeper understanding of ourselves and the world, the question arises: Can I belong to both a religion and a spiritual school?
-However, it's essential to explore this topic further to gain a better understanding of how to harmoniously embrace dual beliefs.
+In today's world, which is more connected than ever before, it's becoming increasingly common for people to discover that they have more than one spiritual path that calls to them.
+As we all seek inner peace and a deeper understanding of ourselves and the world, it's only natural to wonder: Can I belong to both a religion and a spiritual school?
+However, it's really important to explore this topic further to gain a better understanding of how to embrace both spiritual beliefs in a harmonious way.

-Before we discuss whether it is acceptable to be a part of both a religion and a spiritual school concurrently, let's delve into the specifics of each.
+Before we get into whether it's okay to be part of both a religion and a spiritual school at the same time, I will take a closer look at each one.

 The Characteristics of Religions

-Religions also describe a God who constantly watches over us, often depicted as an elderly figure with white hair who is frequently displeased and punishes us for every mistake.
-They encourage living in fear of this God and the concept of Hell, which awaits sinners.
-In this context, individuals often feel spiritually helpless and reliant on a particular religion for their salvation.
+Religions also tell us about a God who is always watching over us.
+This God is often shown as an elderly figure with white hair.
+This God is sometimes unhappy and punishes us for every mistake.
+They encourage us to live in fear of this God and the concept of Hell, which awaits sinners.
+In this context, many people feel like they need a religion to help them feel spiritually strong and safe.

 Religion and spirituality

-The vast majority of souls now embodied on Earth are young souls, and many even lived in ancient times when those religions were relatively new and well-aligned with the historical context of that times.
-Therefore, these souls when adhering to the religion in which they spent many lives in the past do have a familiar feeling in the present.
-They feel at Home, have a sense of déjà vu, and feel safe since they share their faith with millions or even billions of others.
+Most of the people now living on Earth are young souls, and many even lived in ancient times when those religions were new and aligned with the historical context of that time.
+Therefore, these souls, when they adhere to the religion they spent many lives in the past, do have a familiar feeling in the present.
+They feel at home, have a sense of déjà vu, and feel safe since they share their faith with millions or even billions of others.

 The Specifics of Spiritual Schools

-In contrast, a spiritual school, which can be compared to the 3rd class and higher in spirituality, focuses on the inner development of the student.
-The spiritual practices promoted by spiritual schools, such as yoga, tai chi, and qigong, aim to guide students toward a more enlightened and higher awareness existence.
+By contrast, a spiritual school, which is comparable to the 3rd class and above in terms of spirituality, places an emphasis on the inner development of the student and less on the community of believers.
+Spiritual schools promote practices like yoga, tai chi, and qigong to help students achieve a more enlightened and higher awareness.

-This spiritual journey requires identifying and releasing limiting beliefs that have been acquired since childhood due to family, religion, education, society, and media.
+To embark on this spiritual journey, it's important to identify and release any limiting beliefs that have been acquired since childhood, whether it's due to family, religion, education, society, or the media.
 Meditation, for instance, can only be effective when these beliefs are confronted and let go of.

-One major difference between a religion and a spiritual path is that religion offers communal rituals to create a sense of belonging and unity.
+One big difference between religion and a spiritual path is that religion offers communal rituals to create a sense of belonging and unity.
 Conversely, in a spiritual school, while there may be a master and colleagues, the individual is ultimately responsible for their own spiritual growth and development.

-In a spiritual school although you have a master and colleagues, ultimately you are alone on your evolution spiritual path, you know where it starts but you have no idea when it will lead you to.
-You will be pushed to look inside you and acknowledge your fears, worries, and insecurities, and this certainly can be stressful.
+In a spiritual school, you have a master and colleagues, but you're ultimately on your own when it comes to your spiritual evolution.
+You know where it starts, but you have no idea when it will lead you to.
+You'll be encouraged to look within and acknowledge your fears, worries, and insecurities, which can be a bit stressful.

 The Implications of Belonging to Both a Religion and a Spiritual School

-There are some individuals who maintain ties with both a religion and a spiritual school, comparable to attending 1st-grade classes in one school and 3rd-grade courses in another.
-Transitioning from a religion to a spiritual school requires time, and during this period, a person may be part of both.
+I saw that some people keep up with both a religion and a spiritual school, kind of like going to first-grade classes at one school and third-grade courses at another.
+It takes time to transition from a religion to a spiritual school, and during this period a person may be part of both.

-However, problems may arise if they never fully let go of their religious past, as this can lead to confusion and hinder spiritual progress.
+However, there can be problems if they never fully let go of their religious past, as this can lead to confusion and hinder spiritual progress.

 Maintaining Balance

-One of the most significant challenges faced by those who choose to follow multiple spiritual paths is finding a balance between their beliefs.
-This balance is crucial in order to avoid feelings of guilt, confusion, or spiritual dissonance.
-To achieve this, consider the following tips
+One of the toughest things for people who follow different spiritual paths is finding a way to balance their beliefs.
+It's important to find this balance to avoid feeling guilty, confused, or out of sync with your beliefs.
+To achieve this, consider the following tips:

-• Stay open-minded: Be willing to learn and grow from both your religious and spiritual teachings.
-Remember that no single path has all the answers, and embracing different perspectives can enrich your spiritual journey.
+• Stay open-minded: Be open to learning and growing from both your religious and spiritual teachings.
+Remember that no single path has all the answers, and that embracing different perspectives can enrich your spiritual journey.

-• Prioritize your values: Reflect on the core values that resonate with you the most from both your religion and spiritual school.
-Prioritize these values in your daily life to create a cohesive, integrated practice.
+• Make your values a priority: Take some time to think about the values that really matter to you, both in your religion and your spiritual school.
+Make sure you prioritize these values in your daily life to create a cohesive, integrated practice.

-• Create a support network: Surround yourself with like-minded individuals who understand and respect your journey.
-They can provide valuable guidance, encouragement, and support as you navigate the complexities of dual beliefs.
+• It's also a good idea to create a support network.
+It's good to surround yourself with like-minded individuals who understand and respect your journey.
+They can be a great source of guidance, encouragement, and support as you navigate the complexities of having two sets of beliefs.

-• Set boundaries: Understand that there may be aspects of your religion and spiritual school that conflict with one another.
-It's essential to set boundaries and make conscious choices about which beliefs and practices you'll incorporate into your life.
+• Set boundaries: It's important to understand that there may be aspects of your religion and spiritual school that conflict with one another.
+It's important to set boundaries and make conscious choices about which beliefs and practices you'll incorporate into your life.

-Keeping a balance among several spiritual traditions that a spiritual might want to follow at the same time and observing the criteria above can be quite an effort and challenging at times.
+Balancing several spiritual traditions that a spiritual person might want to follow at the same time and observing the criteria above can be quite challenging.

-Over a longer time, when a person is influenced by two or more sources with significantly different vibrations, such as a religion and a spiritual tradition, their soul and body energy fields may suffer over time.
-It is not uncommon to see spiritual practitioners who claim to follow multiple spiritual schools, often combined with religious influences.
-However, it is essential to avoid mixing different traditions, as doing so may result in negative consequences.
+Over time, if a person is influenced by two or more sources with significantly different vibrations, such as a religion and a spiritual tradition, their soul and body energy fields may suffer.
+It's not unusual to find spiritual practitioners who say they follow multiple spiritual schools, often with a mix of religious influences.
+It's important to avoid mixing different traditions, as this can have negative consequences.

 Conclusion

-From my own experience, and also watching thousands of spirituals over many years who chose to belong to both religion and even several spiritual schools at the same time, I advise keeping things separate and fully committing whether to a religion or a spiritual school when pursuing spiritual growth.
-If, after a reasonable period, you feel it no longer serves your spiritual growth, move on to another spiritual tradition that better suits your needs.
-However, ensure that you abandon the previous practices entirely to avoid confusion and potential setbacks in your spiritual journey.
+From my own experience and from watching thousands of spirituals over many years, I've learned that it's best to keep things separate and fully commit to either a religion or a spiritual school when pursuing spiritual growth.
+If, after a reasonable period, you feel it no longer serves your spiritual growth, it's time to move on to another spiritual tradition that better suits your needs.
+However, it's important to make sure you completely stop doing the old practices so you don't get confused and have any setbacks on your spiritual journey.

-Ultimately, the decision to belong to both a religion and a spiritual school is a deeply personal one.
-It requires self-reflection, open-mindedness, and a willingness to embrace the beauty of diverse spiritual paths.
-By focusing on the shared values and commonalities between your beliefs, you can create a harmonious and enriching spiritual journey that honors your unique connection to the divine.
+Ultimately, the choice to belong to both a religion and a spiritual school is a very personal one.
+It takes some self-reflection, an open mind, and a willingness to embrace the beauty of different spiritual paths.
+By focusing on the things you have in common with your beliefs, you can create a harmonious and enriching spiritual journey that honors your unique connection to the divine.

-Remember, ultimately it's not about choosing one over the other; it's about finding the balance and harmony that allows you to grow and thrive.
+Remember, it's not about choosing one over the other.
+It's about finding the balance and harmony that allows you to grow and thrive.

 ………..